According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 5.

-- Those at the bottom strata of the society have very little to depend upon.
+- Those at the bottom strata of society have very little to depend upon.
 Their incomes have been declining.

 In actual life, democracies do not appear to be very successful in reducing economic inequalities.

 Accommodation of Social Diversity

 No society can fully and permanently resolve conflicts among different groups.
 However, we can learn to respect these differences and we can evolve mechanisms to negotiate the differences.
 Democracy is best suited to produce this outcome.
-Ability to handle social differences, divisions and conflicts is a plus point of democratic regimes.
+The ability to handle social differences, divisions and conflicts is a plus point of democratic regimes.
 But democracy must fulfil 2 conditions in order to achieve this outcome:

 - The majority always needs to work with the minority so that governments function to represent the general view.

-- Rule by majority means that in case of every decision or in case of every election, different persons and groups may and can form a majority.
+- Rule by majority means that in the case of every decision or in the case of every election, different persons and groups may and can form a majority.

 Dignity and Freedom of the Citizens

 Democracy stands much superior to any other form of government in promoting the dignity and freedom of the individual.
-The passion for respect and freedom are the basis of democracy.
+The passion for respect and freedom is the basis of democracy.
 Let’s take the case of the dignity of women.
-The long struggles by women have created some sensitivity that respect and equal treatment of women are necessary ingredients of a democratic society.
+The long struggles of women have created some sensitivity that respect and equal treatment of women are necessary ingredients of a democratic society.
 The same is true of caste inequalities.
 Democracy in India has strengthened the claims of the disadvantaged and discriminated castes for equal status and equal opportunity.

-Most individuals today believe that their vote makes a difference to the way the government is run and to their own self-interest.
+Most individuals today believe that their vote makes a difference in the way the government is run and in their own self-interest.
 Democratic examination never gets over.
 As it passes one test, it produces another test.
 As people get some benefits of democracy, they ask for more and want to make democracy even better.
 The fact that people are complaining is itself a testimony to the success of democracy.